 - Text to clarify the place of the ED Criteria in the context of Heritage Council approval processes for Statutory applications in NSW

 - Text to better explain the roles of Applicants, Excavation Directors and more guidance on how the system may be used to assist mentoring in the profession

 - Advisory notes to help archaeologists of all experience levels to better demonstrate their credentials against the Criteria and present their relevant archaeological experience, skills and knowledge.
 This will also assist developers and other applicants to gain a clear understanding of the relative suitability of the person they wish to nominate as an ED for their project.

-Should you have questions about the revised ED Criteria, September 2019 and how these may be applied, please contact the Specialist Services Team historical archaeologists in Heritage NSW, Department of Premier and Cabinet - Specialist Services Team on (02) 9873 8500 or via firstname.lastname@example.org
+If you have questions about the revised Excavation Director Criteria (2019) and how these may be applied, please contact our Specialist Services Team of historical archaeologists via email email@example.com or phone (02) 9873 8500.